 If you or someone you know experiences adverse effects after taking naltrexone, contact your doctor right away.

-Call Today To Find Drug Or Alcohol Treatment
+Find Drug Or Alcohol Treatment Today

 Naltrexone is a medication that can help reduce the desire to drink alcohol and prevent opioid cravings, including urges to use heroin.
+If you or a loved one are trying to find addiction treatment, reach out to the Substance Abuse and Mental Health Services Administration (SAMHSA) or browse our directory.

 Addiction Resource aims to provide only the most current, accurate information in regards to addiction and addiction treatment, which means we only reference the most credible sources available.